unsaved/sn-developer/README.md

               (This is actually provided by module @admc.com/eslint-plugin-sn.
               Details about that below).
-* **Update Set**  This contains the instance-side service to support script uploading, and settings to accommodate ES6 client scripting and tinymce linting, as much as possible.
+* **Update Set**  This contains the instance-side service to support script uploading, and settings to accommodate ES6 client scripting and TinyMCE linting, as much as possible.
               The implementation component scriptlets are available in the "resources" subdirectory.

 ## Installation